detekt/detekt/detekt-generator/documentation/exceptions.md

 ### ThrowingExceptionsWithoutMessageOrCause

 This rule reports all exceptions which are thrown without arguments or further description.
-Exceptions should always call one of the constructor overloads to provide a message or a cause exception.
+Exceptions should always call one of the constructor overloads to provide a message or a cause.
 Exceptions should be meaningful and contain as much detail about the error case as possible.
-This will help track down an underlying issue in a better way.
+This will help to track down an underlying issue in a better way.

 #### Configuration options: